UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Numerical Evaluation and Discussion

 As the other goal for our DRL-based trajectory optimization is adaptability to changing model drifts, we use the same network as that in Fig.~\ref{fig:DRL_performance} with time-varying model drifts for each device cluster, and measure the cluster visit rate per 1k epochs in Fig.~\ref{fig:visit_freq_all}.
 Each cluster has a unique affine function to model its model drift growth.
 Initially, the 8 clusters have scaled model drifts of $[2,4,6,8,10,12,14,16]$, but end at $[15,15,21,11,12,17,19,17]$.
-So, initially, the cluster visit rate favors C:8 and C:7, which have the highest model drifts.
-However, as the epochs increase, the model drift begins skewing towards C:3, and our methodology responds by increasing its visit rate from $210$ to $450$.
-Inversely, C:4 has the smallest final model drift and our method is able to adjust its visit rate from $220$ to $170$.
+So, initially, the cluster visit rate favors C:8 and C:7, which have the highest model drifts. {However, as the epochs increase, the model drift begins skewing towards C:3, and our methodology responds by increasing its visit rate from $0.21$ to $0.45$.
+Inversely, C:4 has the smallest final model drift and our method is able to adjust its visit rate from $0.22$ to $0.17$, showing our methodology's ability to provide more network services and UAV swarms to those device clusters that need it the most.}